LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 frame4 = hgtransform('Parent', frame3);
 ```

-In this way, if you define your model in frame 1~4, you could perfom complex tranformation to create animation for a multi-body system as show in the following figure:
+In this way, if you define different parts of your model in frames 1~4, you could perform complex transformation to create animation for a multi-body system as shown in the following figure:

 <img src="../../figures/animation_frames.PNG"
         alt="Picture"